 - Financial aid/scholarships.
 If you were awarded federal aid or scholarship aid, there are certain criteria that must be met, which may involve staying registered as a full-time student (at least 12 credit hours).
 If you are registered for a relatively low number of credit hours as well as were awarded financial aid, withdrawing from a course could put you below full-time status which could have serious financial implications.
 Questions?
 Check with the Office of Student Financial Assistance or speak with a representative in Colonial Central.

 - International students/VISA status.
 International students are required to be registered as full-time students (at least 12 credit hours).
 If you are registered for a relatively low number of credit hours and have an F-1 Visa, withdrawing from a course could put you below full-time status which could have serious Visa implications.
-Check internationalservices.gwu.edu, [email protected], 202-994-4477, or speak with an advisor in Old Main Suite 205.
+Questions?
+Check with GW's International Services Office website or speak to one of their advisors in person:

 If you are planning on completing an authorized withdrawal, remember the window: between the fourth and last week of classes.
 To submit a withdrawal request online: